B71 Sandoy: New blood (2024)

 James Drye, who had successfully partnered Romulo Bosquiero last season, left to join newly promoted NSÍ, while popular "Rom" rejoined the squad for the 2024 season as both player and head youth coach.
 Eduardo Coimbra, recommended in part by Rom himself, joined the team.
 Filling the void at the back was Hunter Boaz Bell and Harry Kircher from Sweden was also brought in to bolster the squad depth in the goalkeeping department.
 Local younger players also featured more and more these past years and the newly opened subsea tunnel to Sandoy meant that recruiting talent from outside of Sandoy became easier.
 Especially players with family ties to B71 and the island were recruited.
 Sproti úr Dímun had already joined from outside of the clubs youth set up and next in line were Julian and Aron F. Knudsen, all with family ties to Sandoy and fathers who had played with B71's first team in the past.

 B71 occupied a solid place in the upper half of the table and were producing good results against promotable teams like AB, FC Suðuroy and TB.
-B71's de-facto second team, the U21s, were also on an unprecedented roll this year and nearly went undefeated throughout the U21 B-group, promoting to the A-group for the second half of the season, as well as qualifing to the later rounds of the U21 cup.
+B71's de-facto second team, the U21s, were also on an unprecedented roll this year and nearly went undefeated throughout the U21 B-group, promoting to the A-group for the second half of the season, as well as qualifying to the later rounds of the U21 cup.

-The success carried on with slight hiccups along the way for the first team in the second half of the season and excitement was in the air for the vital third to last league game against main rivals TB, with B71 2 points ahead in a promotion spot.
-With the last two games of the season being against underperforming HB and KÍ second string teams, the feeling was that winning the TB game would all but clinch a long-awaited promotion.
+They carried on with slight hiccups along the way for the first team in the second half of the season and excitement was in the air for the third to last league game against main rivals TB, with B71 2 points ahead in a promotion spot.
+With the last two games of the season being against HB and KÍ second string teams, the prognosis was that winning the TB game would all but clinch a promotion.